 And after a while there is always ONE fantastic healing tool, which I always

 vermin.
-And spaying/neutering is unfortunately not something most people would consider, especially in the countryside where we live.
-So I try to make space as much as we can for other love craving felines.There is truth in the saying: The best remedy for a broken heart is a kitten/cat.
+Spaying/neutering is unfortunately not something most people would consider, especially in the countryside where we live.
+So I try to make space as much as we can for other love-craving felines.There is truth in the saying: The best remedy for a broken heart is a kitten/cat.

-Closing this topic close to my heart I just want to emphasise again that it is a natural thing to feel pain for the loss of your cat.
-That grieving is a process to be taken serious as cat lovers are the most sensitive and compassionate people out there.
-There is not such thing as “just” a cat, or “just a pet”, they are part of our family and we do not love them less.
+To summarize this painful experience of loosing a beloved cat, I just want to emphasize again that it is a natural thing to feel pain for the loss of your cat.
+That grieving is a process to be taken seriously, as cat lovers are the most sensitive and compassionate people out there.
+There is no such thing as “just” a cat, or “just a pet”, they are part of our family and we do not love them less.

 Purrfect Cat Tales